GoogleContainerTools/skaffold/docs-v2/content/en/docs/pipeline-stages/deployers/cloudrun.md

 ### Log streaming {#log-streaming}

-On [active development]({{< relref "docs/workflows/dev">}}), Skaffold will log stream to your console the output from the Cloud Run services deployed.
+When doing [local development]({{< relref "docs/workflows/dev">}}), Skaffold will log stream to your console the output from the Cloud Run services deployed.
 From the previous example, running `skaffold dev --port-forward` or `skaffold run --tail --port-forward` in your terminal, you will see the following output:

 ```
 ...